 ‘What if Beauty stood up to the Beast, the Princess never tried to sleep on the pea .. and the Swan Maiden took revenge on the hunter who kidnapped her?‘ (From the Back Cover.)

 Professor Caddy got her paws on this beautifully illustrated retelling of fairy tales.
 On the cover, a young woman, head held high and wearing sturdy boots, looks ready to protect herself (spear) and to find her own way about (map).
 The back cover suggests she is less concerned about the dragon than the dragon might be about her.
 There is not a tiara or movement-restricting dress in sight.
-‘I must bring this along to our Tedettes Jane Austen Bookclub’, said Caddy.
+‘I must bring this to our Tedettes Jane Austen Bookclub’, said Caddy.
 ‘These princesses look so different and bold’.

 Tedette Samantha loved the first tale, ‘The Princess and The Pea’.
 This is the exactly kind of princess Sam wants to be!
 She dashed off to put on her ‘exploring bag’, inspired to go adventuring herself right away.

-Meanwhile, wise old Hilda-Bear read and re-read ‘Cinderella.’
-‘Marvellous’, muttered Hilda, ‘ Just marvellous.
-Of course, why should we bears of ‘a certain age’ miss out when it comes to fairy tales.
+Wise old Hilda-Bear read ‘Cinderella.’
+‘Marvellous’, muttered Hilda, ‘ Marvellous.
+Why should we bears of ‘a certain age’ miss out when it comes to fairy tales.
 Marvellous, just marvellous’.

 Tedette Lizbeth is always conscious of her lovely fur.
 She went straight to the tale of ‘Snow White’ which features the magic talking mirror.
 Well, it was not quite how she remembered it.
 “Mirror, mirror on the wall’, asks the Queen, ‘who is the fairest of them all?’
 Lizbeth was delighted at how this story turns out.
 She will never look at mirrors or her fur the same way again.